aRumaniac/aRumaniac/README.md

 - 👋 Hi, I’m @aRumaniac.
 - 👀 I’m interested in web development and machine learning.
-- 🌱 I’m currently learning machine learning.
+- 🌱 I’m currently learning Data Science.
 - 💞️ I’m looking to collaborate on javascript, mern and python project.
 - 📫 How to reach me rumaniac_